 The interior sets all have ceilings, an unusual practice at the time for studio filming.
 This was to create a claustrophobic effect in complete counterpoint to the wide open expanse of Monument Valley.

 When the film was being cast, John Ford lobbied hard for John Wayne but producer Walter Wanger kept saying no. It was only after constant persistence on Ford's part that Wanger finally gave in.
-Wanger's reservations were based on Wayne's string of B-movies, in which he came across as being a less than competent actor, and the box office failure of Raoul Walsh's The Big Trail (1930) in 1930, Wayne's first serious starring role.
+Wanger's reservations were based on Wayne's string of B-movies, in which he came across as being a less than competent actor, and the box office failure of Raoul Walsh's The Big Trail (1930), Wayne's first serious starring role.

 John Ford gave John Wayne the script, asking him for any suggestions as to who could play the Ringo Kid.
 Wayne suggested Lloyd Nolan, not realizing that Ford was baiting him with the part.
 Once filming began, however, Ford was merciless to Wayne, constantly undermining him.
 This psychological tactic was designed to make Wayne start feeling some real emotions, and not to be intimidated by acting alongside the likes of such seasoned professionals as Thomas Mitchell.